indharajith/zimbra-migration/README.md

         ./restore.sh
 ```

 Step 4: Check the restored datas

+## Conclusion

+Finally all your datas are successfully restored from old server to new server